TechnicalFreak/GreenField.CypressWithDockerComposeDemo/README.md

 ## Adding Cypress
 We install cypress in a folder "e2e".
 Cypress gets an own package.json.
-The reason is, that cypress doesn't need all dependencies, that are used in the angular-app.
+The reason is, that cypress don't need all dependencies, that are used in the angular-app.
 When later the tests are running, the build-time is much faster.
-- Create Folder "e2e" and navigate in the new folder
+- Create Folder "e2e" and navigate to the new folder
 - Create package.json with "npm init".

         $ npm init